 True engagement will move the dial on climate targets

-Almost 90% of global emissions come from countries that have committed to reaching net zero in the next few decades.1 Global policy makers are taking steps to meet that goal.
+Almost 90% of global emissions come from countries that have committed to reaching net zero in the next few decades.
+Global policymakers are taking steps to meet that goal.
 While progress toward that destination is neither smooth nor linear, and tougher policies will be needed, we believe a decarbonisation journey lies ahead.
 Business models will need to respond and react to that, and the companies that do so will be stronger.

 As active managers we are participants in that transition and have choices over how we reach the net zero destination.
 There are many routes to decarbonise portfolios; the path we select will determine whether it creates or constrains the investment returns we deliver to our clients.